-In a nonstick skillet, heat the olive oil and saute the red onion and galic until the onion is soft.
+- In a nonstick skillet, heat the olive oil and saute the red onion and garlic until the onion is soft.

 - While onion is cooking, stir together the sugar, vinegar and water until the sugar dissolves.

-- Add sliced potatoes and sliced scallion to the pan and heat until it is warmed.
+- Add sliced potatoes, crumbled bacon and sliced scallion to the pan and heat until it is warmed.